-For extensions of stay involving O and P petitions, it is advisable to include a full petition package following a USCIS memorandum that rescinded a prior policy that required officers to defer to prior determinations in petitions for extension of nonimmigrant status: I-129 and Supplement with proper fee, copy of front and back of all I-94s, copy of the original I-797 approval notice, copy of original labor consultation (no new one is needed), beneficiary list (if any), passport biographical data page(s) and petitioner's letter explaining the basis for the request, and all supporting documentation from the original petition, with new material as available.
+For extensions of stay involving O and P petitions, it is advisable to include a full petition package following a USCIS memorandum that rescinded a prior policy that required officers to defer to prior determinations in petitions for extension of nonimmigrant status: I-129 and Supplement with proper fee, copy of front and back of all I-94s, copy of the original I-797 approval notice, copy of original labor consultation (no new one is needed), beneficiary list (if any), passport biographical data page(s), petitioner's letter explaining the basis for the request, and all supporting documentation from the original petition, with new material as available.
 The petitioner letter should state that the nature of the underlying activities and services are the same, but that additional dates (and venues) have been added.
 Any new contracts and a new itinerary should be included.
-However, given a recent policy memorandum by USCIS that rescinds a prior policy that required officers to defer to prior determinations in petitions for extension of nonimmigrant status, it is strongly advised that petitioners be sure to attach a full copy of the prior petition as well as any additional evidence that strengthens the beneficiary’s eligibility.

 If a new petitioner is involved, the petition should be submitted in the form, order, and content (including labor consultations) of new petitions, though the action requested on the I-129 form will be different.
 (For Part 2 Question 2 – basis for classification, select A for new employment; for Question 4 - requested action, select C to extend the stay).